 Grades, Evaluations, and Credit

 Grades are not assigned.
-Rather, upon successful participation in the program, students receive official Columbia University Certifications of Participation and written evaluations from their instructor.
+Rather, upon successful participation of the program, students receive an official Columbia University Certification of Participation and written evaluations from their instructors.

 Successful participation is determined by the instructors in consultation with program administration.
 Successful participation is based on attendance, class participation, satisfactory completion of assignments, and adherence to the program's community standards.